paritytech/polkadot-sdk/docs/contributor/DOCUMENTATION_GUIDELINES.md

 You should make sure that your code is properly-named and well-organized so that your code functions as a form of documentation.
 However, within the complexity of our projects in Polkadot/Substrate that is not enough.
-Particularly, things like examples, errors and panics cannot be documented only through properly- named and well-organized code.
+Particularly, things like examples, errors and panics cannot be documented only through properly-named and well-organized code.

 > Our north star is self-documenting code that also happens to be well-documented and littered with examples.